syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Scrolling.md

 ### Scroll the item into specified position

-The fourth optional parameter `scrollToPostion` in `BringIntoView` method allows to position the scrolled item in the view.
+The fourth optional parameter `scrollToPosition` in `BringIntoView` method allows to position the scrolled item in the view.
 The scrolled item can take either of the four positions as explained below.
 The default position is `Start`.

 * `Start`: Scroll to make the node positioned at the start of the view.
 * `MakeVisible`: Scroll to make a specified node visible in the view.
 If the specified node is already in view, scrolling will not occur.